 - Research published by the Economic Policy Institute presents the problems with using student test scores to evaluate teachers.

 - Fairtest.org presents strong research, with sources noted, about why standardized tests are not a valid measure of teacher quality.

 - This article includes a video from Florida teacher, Luke Flynt, with hard facts about flaws in the state’s value-added-measurement (VAM) system, which ties teacher performance evaluations to test scores, noting specific instances of how his students’ higher than perfect scores actually brought his evaluating rating down.

 - Professor David Berliner at Arizona State University demonstrates why standardized tests reflect the demographics of the students who are tested and ignore teacher behavior.

-- Working paper from a professor and student at Brown University indicating that increasing test scores does not correlate to quality teaching.
+- Working paper from a professor and student at Brown University indicating that increasing test scores do not correlate to quality teaching.